TTA: Transcribe, Translate and Alignment for Cross-lingual Speech Representation: Results

 To further validate the effectiveness of the TTA architecture, an ablation study is conducted on the probing task of ST. Several models from training stage 2 without ST training are selected for comparison, namely ZT, ZT-AED, ZT-Align and TTA.
 Their encoders are frozen and connected to a randomly initialized attention decoder to train the ST task.
 Validation loss curves averaged over 10 language pairs of each model during ST training are plotted in Figure \ref{fig:training_dynamic} (a).
 We found that models with \textit{Alignment} components perform consistently better.
 This suggests that explicit semantic alignment through the speech-text alignment module provides effective multilingual semantic anchors, thereby enhancing the encoder's cross-lingual representations and facilitating speech translation.

-The TTA model also demostrates strong capability in language identification.
-As evaluated on Fleurs, it achieves 100\% accuracy for the ten training languages.
-In contrast, Whisper Large-v3 performs generally the same but worse in Indonesian with 81\% accuracy, although it supports more languages.
+TTA also demostrates strong capability on the LID task.
+As evaluated on Fleurs, it achieves 100\% accuracy for all 10 training languages.
+In contrast, Whisper Large-v3 performs generally the same but worse in Indonesian with 81\% accuracy.